ZuneNebula/Schrodinger-s-Library/schrodingers-hugo/content/blog/experience.md

 A 3-tier-architecture was very comfortable for us.
 It is very easy to learn, and the work flow was very

 ## What went wrong in the development process?
 We lacked of communication in the first months of this project.
-That was the key to some ...
+That was the key to some delays in our development process.

 ## What went right in the development process?
 Although of all miscommunications, we managed to have a decent working system for each iteration.
 We were very lucky to have hard working teammates and with different skills.